matrix-org/matrix.org/content/blog/2015/09/2015-09-07-matrix-one-year-in.md

 Huge thanks to everyone over the last year who have supported us - whether that's by creating an account and using the system, running a homeserver, hacking on top of the platform, contributing to the core project, enduring one of our presentations, or even paying for us to work on this.
 The coming year should prove incredibly interesting, and we hope you'll stay and bring along all your friends, family and colleagues for the ride as the adventure continues!

-Matthew, Amandine &amp; the whole Matrix.org team.
+Matthew, Amandine & the whole Matrix.org team.